 The obvious Zs and accompanying gentle snores show the creature

 is sleeping.
 The nornal sleeping pose is in the centre.
 Although as shown,

 left hand picture shows a typical

-Certain genes help to mold norn behaviour.
+Certain genes help to mold creature behaviour.
 Pose genes

 describe the individual body positions, some of which are accessed by Gait genes, others

 Receptor genes are responsible for Involuntary actions such as Sneezing and Coughing, Flinching, Languishing and Dying.